Bank of New York Mellon (Germany) Market Value

 Bank of New York Mellon Backtested Returns

 At this point, Bank of New York Mellon is very steady.
-Bank of New York Mellon secures Sharpe Ratio (or Efficiency) of 0.0986, which signifies that the company had a 0.0986 % return per unit of standard deviation over the last 3 months.
-We have found twenty-eight technical indicators for The Bank of, which you can use to evaluate the volatility of the firm.
-Please confirm Bank of New York Mellon's Mean Deviation of 1.01, risk adjusted performance of 0.0772, and Semi Deviation of 1.03 to double-check if the risk estimate we provide is consistent with the expected return of 0.13%.
-Bank of New York Mellon has a performance score of 7 on a scale of 0 to 100.
-The firm shows a Beta (market volatility) of 0.26, which signifies not very significant fluctuations relative to the market.
+Bank of New York Mellon secures Sharpe Ratio (or Efficiency) of close to zero, which signifies that the company had a close to zero % return per unit of standard deviation over the last 3 months.
+We have found twenty-one technical indicators for The Bank of, which you can use to evaluate the volatility of the firm.
+Please confirm Bank of New York Mellon's Risk Adjusted Performance of (0.01), mean deviation of 1.15, and Coefficient Of Variation of (5,347) to double-check if the risk estimate we provide is consistent with the expected return of 0.008%.
+The firm shows a Beta (market volatility) of 0.27, which signifies not very significant fluctuations relative to the market.
 As returns on the market increase, Bank of New York Mellon's returns are expected to increase less than the market.
 However, during the bear market, the loss of holding Bank of New York Mellon is expected to be smaller as well.
-Bank of New York Mellon right now shows a risk of 1.36%.
-Please confirm Bank of New York Mellon downside deviation, information ratio, and the relationship between the semi deviation and coefficient of variation , to decide if Bank of New York Mellon will be following its price patterns.
+Bank of New York Mellon right now shows a risk of 1.6%.
+Please confirm Bank of New York Mellon mean deviation, standard deviation, information ratio, as well as the relationship between the coefficient of variation and variance , to decide if Bank of New York Mellon will be following its price patterns.

 Auto-correlation

-The Bank of has very good predictability.
-Overlapping area represents the amount of predictability between Bank of New York Mellon time series from 12th of March 2023 to 6th of March 2024 and 6th of March 2024 to 1st of March 2025.
+The Bank of has modest reverse predictability.
+Overlapping area represents the amount of predictability between Bank of New York Mellon time series from 15th of December 2024 to 29th of January 2025 and 29th of January 2025 to 15th of March 2025.
 The more autocorrelation exist between current time interval and its lagged values, the more accurately you can make projection about the future pattern of Bank of New York Mellon price movement.
-The serial correlation of 0.87 indicates that approximately 87.0% of current Bank of New York Mellon price fluctuation can be explain by its past prices.
+The serial correlation of -0.45 indicates that just about 45.0% of current Bank of New York Mellon price fluctuation can be explain by its past prices.

 Residual Average0.0